NetherlandsForensicInstitute/confidence/README.md

 # all of this can be combined to turn it into a single glorious Configuration instance
 # precedence rules apply here, values from read_from_source will overwrite both
-# app_defaults and values read from file
+# app_defaults and values read from files (the latter of which will use some
+# user-supplied Format to read the file)
-configuration = confidence.Configuration(app_defaults,
+configuration = confidence.Configuration(
+    app_defaults,
-                                         # yeah, this would be a Configuration instance
+    # yeah, these would be a Configuration instances
     # remember it's just like a dict?
     confidence.loadf('path/to/app.yaml'),
-                                         read_from_source('app'))
+    confidence.loadf('another/file/somewhere.ini', format=MyINIFormat),
+    read_from_source('app'),
+)

 # make it so, no. 1
 run_app(configuration)
 ~~~~